-This session spotlights maternal and pediatric health research led by the Center for Child and Family Research.
-Join a panel of scientists and clinicians from the Advocate Health Illinois Division as they share how their work is transforming science and clinical practice to improve health for mothers and babies.
+This session spotlighted maternal and pediatric health research led by the Center for Child and Family Research.
+A panel of scientists and clinicians from the Advocate Health Illinois Division shared how their work is transforming science and clinical practice to improve health outcomes for mothers and babies.

-Highlights include Dr. Taylor’s research in molecular subtyping of preeclampsia, paving the way for targeted prediction and treatment, and Dr. Harrison’s insights into how preterm preeclampsia and fetal growth restriction shape neonatal outcomes.
+Highlights included Dr. Taylor’s research on molecular subtyping of preeclampsia and its potential to support targeted prediction and treatment, as well as Dr. Harrison’s insights into how preterm preeclampsia and fetal growth restriction influence neonatal outcomes.

-On the pediatric front, Dr. Fitzpatrick will discuss the real-world impact of well child visit adherence, while Dr. Marsh reveals new strategies for optimizing imaging after childhood urinary tract infections.
+On the pediatric side, Dr. Fitzpatrick discussed the real-world impact of well-child visit adherence, while Dr. Marsh presented emerging strategies for optimizing imaging following childhood urinary tract infections.

-This session will be an excellent opportunity to discover the future of maternal and pediatric care at Advocate Health shaped by our discovery engine.
+The session provided attendees with an opportunity to explore the future of maternal and pediatric care at Advocate Health and showcased how research and discovery continue to drive meaningful advances in patient care.

 Speakers